L-Cafe/SafeSpace/scratchpad/presence.md

 ### Advantages

 - Very simple mechanism: Light is emitted from a device.
 If the other device receives light, then it's safe to determine nothing is between both devices.
+- Somewhat common electronics, so easy to find.
+- Not affected by temperature, ambient light, sound, etc.
+- Can be installed at a certain height so pets cannot trigger it.
+- Can be easily concealed, because it doesn't need open spaces to operate.
+- If using an array, it's simple and secure to cover a door or a window.
+- Can be set up with mirrors so the beam covers every door/window on every corner.

+### Disadvantages

+- Requires the placement of TWO devices: a transmitter and a receiver.
+- If any of the two devices are damaged or its position or orientation is altered, they will need to be reinstalled and recalibrated.
+- Installing them is not an easy task, requires some measuring and maybe an extra helping hand.
+- They cannot be deployed quickly, or in a moving scenario (like an automated vehicle), unlike the PIR, ultrasonic and imaging set ups, they require a fixed position.
+- Cannot be used to watch an entire room, only a single spot.

 ## Laser rangefinder

+Operating in a similar manner to ultrasonic transceivers, these devices emit pulses of light and catch them using an optical device.

+### Advantages

+- Very high precision, most systems have a precision of more than 95%.
+- Since it's a beam, it can be pointed to the exact spot to measure.
+- Doesn't require more than one device: The emitter and receiver is the same logic board.
+- Isn't affected by ambient light or room noise.
+- Can measure distance.

+### Disadvantages

+- Extremely expensive, probably even more than the image-based processing even taking into account the additional image processing hardware.
+- Can be jammed by optically overloading the sensor with light.
+- Cannot be used to watch an entire room, only a single spot.

+## Glass break detectors